docsifyjs/docsify/docs/more-pages.md

 You need to create a `.nojekyll` in `./docs` to prevent GitHub Pages from ignoring files that begin with an underscore.

-!> Docsify only looks for `_sidebar.md` in the current folder, and uses that, otherwise it falls back to the one configured using `$docsify` config.
+!> Docsify only looks for `_sidebar.md` in the current folder, and uses that, otherwise it falls back to the one configured using `window.$docsify.loadSidebar` config.

 Example file structure: